Flexible global forecast combinations: Concluding remarks

 \section{Concluding remarks}

-Expert forecasts are an indispensable source of forward-looking information on core economic variables.
-To date, the problem of combining these forecasts has been handled on a per-task basis, with the combination for each variable and forecast horizon learned independently of other variables and horizons.
+To date, the problem of combining economic forecasts has been handled on a per-task basis, with the combination for each variable and forecast horizon learned independently of other variables and horizons.
 When the forecasting tasks are related, as economic theory and evidence suggest, this approach of learning the combinations using only local information is potentially suboptimal.
 This paper investigates the value of a global approach, where task-relatedness is directly exploited to improve the quality of combinations.
-At the heart of our approach is a principled framework that accounts for the level of homogeneity across tasks by adaptively interpolating between fully local and fully global combinations.
+At the heart of our approach is a principled framework that accounts for the level of homogeneity across tasks by flexibly interpolating between fully local and fully global combinations.
 In addition to unifying local and global approaches under one umbrella, the new framework accommodates many existing weighting schemes.
-Empirical evidence from the European Central Bank SPF suggests forecast combinations for rates of growth, inflation, and unemployment in the Eurozone benefit from some degree of globalisation, as do combinations of these same variables across one- and two-year horizons.
-A natural next step in this line of work is to investigate whether similar findings hold for the other economies.
-Another direction is to extend the ideas of this paper to interval and density forecasts, commonly used as measures of economic uncertainty.
+Empirical evidence from the European Central Bank SPF suggests combinations of expert forecasts for rates of growth, inflation, and unemployment in the Eurozone benefit from some degree of globalisation, as do combinations of these same variables across one- and two-year horizons.
+Further empirical evidence on economic and financial data from the M4 Competition in \ref{app:m4} indicates similar benefits for combinations of model-based forecasts.

+Our approach is not limited to point forecasts and can be extended to probabilistic forecasts.
+Consider, e.g., the optimal weights of \citet{Hall2007} and \citet{Geweke2011} that, in the case of only one task, maximise the log-score when combining $p$ individual predictive densities $p_{j} (\cdot; \bm{\theta}_j)$ using the historical observations $y_1,\dots,y_T$: